SpartaCommodities/interview-sudoku/README.md

 # Sudoku Validator

 This is a Gradle project written using IntelliJ.
-It can be run using `./gradlew test` or its Windows counterpart.
+It can be run from the IDE, or from the CLI using `./gradlew test` or its Windows counterpart.

+We will solve the exercise together during the interview, but feel free to prepare and bring your own solution(s) and we'll work on a follow-up.

+The purpose of the exercise is to pair and code something within the time limit, not finding the most performant solution, or judging your code structure and naming conventions.

 ## Behavior
 Familiarise yourself with Sudoku rules: https://en.wikipedia.org/wiki/Sudoku